 Applicants make all arrangements for taking the Scholastic Aptitude Test direct with the College Board authorities.
-Students who live in the Middle West, the South, or the East, should address their inquiries to the College Entrance Examination Board, Box 592, Princeton, New Jersey.
-Students living in New Mexico, Colorado, Wyoming, and Montana, and other states to the West, should address their inquiries to the College Entrance Examination Board, Box 27896, Los Angeles 27, California.
+Students who live in the Middle West, the South, or the East in the United States and Canada, should address their inquiries to the College Entrance Examination Board, Box 592, Princeton, New Jersey.
+Students living in New Mexico, Colorado, Wyoming, and Montana and other states to the West and students living in the Province of Manitoba, Canada and other provinces to the West, should address their inquiries to the College Entrance Examination Board, Box 27896, Los Angeles 27, California.
 Requests to take this test shall, in general, be received by the College Board four weeks in advance of the date on which the test is scheduled to be given.